 Lauren Singer: Professional Editing and Proofreading

 Finishing up your manuscript?
 Putting those last touches on your thesis or dissertation?
 Submitting application essays to your dream school?
+Can't figure out where to put the dialogue in your magnum opus?
 These writing projects can take a lot out of a person.
 Sometimes the work is so dense and the topics so subjective that it's difficult to see a clear end in sight.
+Sometimes the solution is as simple as lending another pair of eyes to those stuck points.

 "When I needed help with my chapbook manuscript, Lauren was candid, professional, and insightful.
 She was a pleasure to work with and I will definitely be hiring her for editing in the future."